 3. The stairs also control the main circulation path

-The first fix is not a cure object.
-It is a pause point
+The first fix isn't a cure object.
+It's a pause point

 Most people jump straight to mirrors, symbols, or heavy screens.
-The better first move is usually to create a moment of arrival.
+The better first move?
+Create a moment of arrival.

 Simple ways to do that:

-- add a console or low cabinet to give the eye a resting point
+- Add a console or low cabinet to give your eye a resting point

-That sounds basic, but in entryway feng shui it often matters more than decorative cures.
+Sounds basic, right?
+But in entryway feng shui it often matters more than decorative cures.

 When stronger screening is actually worth it